NM-TAFE/civ-ipriot-in-class-demos/week11/lesson.md

 ## Using the `__init__` method

-The parameters defined in the `__init__` method are the parameters that must be passed when creating an instance of the class.
+The parameters defined in the `__init__` method determine the arguments that must be passed when creating an instance of the class.
 For example:

 ```python
 cat = Cat('Whiskers', 3)